meisteraxel/weather-app/README.md

 # Weather App

-This app provides current weather information using the OpenWeatherMap API and geocoding API.
-Users can enter a location to view the current weather conditions.
+This app provides current weather information using the OpenWeatherMap API and geocoding API. <br/>Users can enter a location to view the current weather conditions.

 ![Weather App Screenshot](./src/assets/screenshot.PNG)

 ## Live Site

-Check out the live site [here](<insert live site link>).
+Check out the live site [here](https://weather-app-axmst.netlify.app/).

 ## Built With